Brochures, Articles, Papers & Books

 It MIGHT Be Lyme!
 With dozens of symptoms, and widely varying manifestations, Lyme disease is often misdiagnosed as many other conditions.
 Use this handy brochure to check the symptoms of Lyme disease and the most prevalent co-infections.

 In his New York Times Bestseller, “Why Can’t I Get Better?
-Solving the Mystery of Lyme and Chronic Disease”, Richard I. Horowitz, MD, offers a questionnaire to help readers do a self-assesment of their symptoms.
-With Dr. Horowitz’s permission, the Lyme Action Network has excerpted the questonnaire and has made it available in a pdf that you can download.
+Solving the Mystery of Lyme and Chronic Disease”, Richard I. Horowitz, MD, offers a questionnaire to help readers do a self-assessment of their symptoms.
+With Dr. Horowitz’s permission, the Lyme Action Network has excerpted the questionnaire and has made it available in a PDF that you can Download Here.

 Lyme Disease Straight Talk